ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 * Finding data interactively and extracting them out of {{-json}}
   data items without special scripting.
-* Specifying the relevant parts of the JSON data in a request by a client, so the server can reduce the data in the server response, minimizing bandwidth usage.
+* Specifying the relevant parts of the JSON data in a request by a client, so the server can reduce the amount of data in its response, minimizing bandwidth usage.

-So how does such a tool look like when done for JSON?
+So what does such a tool look like for JSON?
-When defining a JSONPath, how should expressions look like?
+When defining a JSONPath, how should expressions look?

 The XPath expression